 The Advanced Manufacturing - Associate in Applied Science degree prepares students for careers in the manufacturing field.
 Students that enter this field can expect employment in the areas and job titles such as: welding, mechanical design, production management, process management, project management, system technicians, machinery repair, maintenance technicians, and machine tool design.

 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15

-GEO 2: Recognize the importance of equity and inclusion in a diverse society (3 credits) Choose one of the following:
+GEO 2: Recognize the importance of effective communication in a dynamic and changing society (3 credits)